Discovering the Representation Bottleneck of Graph Neural Networks: Introduction

-Last but not least, we revisit the representation behaviors of other categories of DNNs and compare them with GNNs.
-As a relevant answer, we observe the liability of CNNs to capture too simple pairwise interactions rather than more complex ones, which conforms to preceding discovery~\citep{deng2021discovering}.
-This inclination of CNNs can also be explained by the inductive bias as CNNs' fairly small kernel size usually assumes local connections between pixels or patches.
+Last, we revisit the representation behaviors of other categories of DNNs and compare them with GNNs.
+As a relevant answer, we observe the liability of CNNs to capture too simple pairwise interactions rather than more complex ones, which conforms to previous findings~\cite{deng2021discovering}.
+This inclination of CNNs can be explained by the inductive bias, as CNNs' fairly small kernel size assumes local connections between pixels or patches.
 However, as opposed to GNNs, CNNs are far more vulnerable to and seldom diverge from the original data distribution of node interactions.
-This analysis illustrates that both similarities and significant discrepancies exist between GNNs and other classes of DNNs in their representation activities.
+This analysis illustrates that both similarities and significant discrepancies exist between GNNs and other DNN classes in their representation activities.